ptlnisarg31/site.app/README.md

 dev
  done 1 card of admin
  done 2 work done btn in admin
- 3 only 6 user show in mini stata
+ doen 3 only 6 user show in mini stata
  done 4 form book.php remove quantity and rename price to charge

 nisarg